-12.Remove the flat tire.
+11. Remove the wheel nuts and flat tire.
 Temporarily place the flat tire on the ground with the outside surface of the wheel facing up.
 The outside surface contacting the ground could damage the wheel surface.

-13.Before mounting the spare tire, wipe any dirt off the mounting surface of the wheel and hub with a cloth.
+12. Before mounting the spare tire, wipe any dirt off the mounting surface of the wheel and hub with a cloth.

-14.Put on the spare tire.
+13. Put on the spare tire.
 Put the wheel nuts back on finger-tight, then tighten them in a crisscross pattern with the wheel wrench until the wheel is firmly against the hub.
 Do not try to tighten them fully.

-15.Lower the car to the ground and remove the jack.
+14. Lower the car to the ground and remove the jack.

-16. Tighten the wheel nuts securely in the same crisscross pattern.
+15. Tighten the wheel nuts securely in the same crisscross pattern.
 Have the wheel nut torque checked at the nearest automotive service facility.
-Tighten the wheel nuts to:

-110 N.m (11 kg-m, 80 lb-ft)
+Tighten the wheel nuts to: 110 N·m(11 kg-m,80 lb-ft)

-- 17.Place the flat tire face down in the spare tire well. - 18.Remove the spacer cone from the wing bolt, turn it over, and put it back on the bolt. - 19.
+- 16. Remove the wheel cover or center cap.
+Place the flat tire face down in the trunk well. - 17.
+Remove the spacer cone from the wing bolt, turn it over, and put it back on the bolt. - 18.
 Secure the flat tire by screwing the wing bolt back into its hole.

-- 20. Store the jack in its holder with the end bracket facing to the rear.
+- 19. Store the jack in its holder with the end bracket facing to the rear.
 Turn the jack's end bracket to lock it in place.
 Replace the cover.
-Store the tool kit. - 21.
-Store the wheel cover or center cap in the trunk.
-Make sure they do not get scratched or damaged. - 22.
-Reinstall the floor lid. - 23.Lower the roof holder, then close the trunk lid.
+Store the tool kit. - 20.
+Store the wheel cover or center. cap in the trunk.
+Make sure they do not get scratched or damaged.